ilevkivskyi/com2ann/README.md

         ...
 ```

-The philosophy of of the tool is too minimally invasive, and preserve original
+The philosophy of the tool is to be minimally invasive, and preserve original
 formatting as much as possible.
 This is why the tool doesn't use un-parse.

 The only (optional) formatting code modification is wrapping long function